Superradiant phase transitions in one-dimensional correlated Fermi gases with cavity-induced umklapp scattering: Introduction

 \section{Introduction}

 The quantum gases in an optical cavity provide new paradigms for exploring many-body physics~\cite{ritsch2013cold,mivehvar2021cavity}.
 The self-organization of atoms into a checkerboard order, accompanying the superradiant macroscopic occupation of cavity modes, occurs above a critical atom-cavity coupling strength~\cite{baumann2010dicke,klinder2015observation}.
 For Bose-Einstein condensate (BEC), the superradiant phase transition is approximately characterized by a generalized Dicke model since atoms only condensate into the several resonant modes~\cite{baumann2010dicke}.
-The superradiant phase transition of Fermi gases (and hard-core bosons~\cite{rylands2020photon}) shows distinct features due to the presence of Fermi surface~\cite{piazza2014umklapp,keeling2014fermionic,chen2014superradiance,pan2015topological,mivehvar2017superradiant,yu2018topological,zhang2021observation}.
-For example, when the Fermi surface is commensurate with the cavity wave length $k_{0}=2k_{F}$ ($k_{F}$ is the Fermi wave number), i.e., the atoms are scattered by cavity photons with the umklapp condition, the nesting effect that the critical point softens to zero is predicted~\cite{piazza2014umklapp,keeling2014fermionic,chen2014superradiance}.
-Recently, the superradiant phase transition of Fermi gases was observed experimentally~\cite{zhang2021observation}.
+The superradiant phase transition of Fermi gases (and hard-core bosons~\cite{rylands2020photon}) shows distinct features due to the presence of Fermi surface~\cite{piazza2014umklapp,keeling2014fermionic,chen2014superradiance,pan2015topological,mivehvar2017superradiant,yu2018topological,zhang2021observation}. {For example, when the Fermi surface is commensurate with the cavity wave length $k_{0}=2k_{F}$ ($k_{F}$ is the Fermi wave number), i.e., the atoms are scattered by cavity photons with the umklapp condition, the nesting effect that the critical point softens to zero is predicted in one dimensional Fermi gases~\cite{piazza2014umklapp,keeling2014fermionic,chen2014superradiance}.
+For higher dimensional Fermi gases, the critical coupling strengthes are also prominently decreased approaching the umklapp condition in certain directions.} Recently, the superradiant phase transition of Fermi gases was observed experimentally~\cite{zhang2021observation}.